ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![Remove notice](./images/cp_remove.png)

-  The summary table provides controls to display sample data from the Kafka broker or the destination table in ClickHouse
+  The summary table provides controls to display sample data from the source or the destination table in ClickHouse

   ![View source](./images/cp_source.png)